Mandy865/Privacy-policy/README.md

 - Location data
 - Usage analytics

-All data created in the app remains on the user’s device.
+All functionality of the app works offline, and all data remains on the user’s device.

-## Third-Party Services
+Third-Party Services

-Bytesnote does not use third-party services that collect user data.
+LinearQuiz does not use third-party services that collect user data.

-## Children’s Privacy
+Age Requirement

-Bytesnote does not knowingly collect personal information from children under 13.
+LinearQuiz is intended for users aged 18 years and above.
+The app does not target children and does not knowingly collect any personal information from minors.

-## Changes to This Policy
+Changes to This Privacy Policy

 Any changes to this Privacy Policy will be posted on this page.

-## Contact
+Contact Us

-If you have questions about this Privacy Policy, contact: databytesictsolutionsnigerialt@gmail.com
+If you have any questions about this Privacy Policy, you may contact us at: linearjephltd@gmail.com